 “If you want to operate as a truly global law firm, why not start with your trainees?”
-White & Case's graduate resourcing and development manager Christina Churchman asks.
+White & Case's head of graduate resourcing and development manager for Europe, the Middle East and Africa, Christina Churchman asks.
 “It can only be of benefit for trainees and the firm if you start building a global network from as early as six months into your time here.”
 That's the rationale behind White & Case's guarantee to send all its trainees abroad for six months to one of the firm's international offices.
 “Going abroad is a brilliant experience to have,” trainees enthused, with one adding: “You'd never get the chance to work abroad so early on in your career in another industry.”

 Thirty nine offices make up the firm's international network.
-Abu Dhabi, Beijing, Brussels, Frankfurt, Hong Kong, Istanbul, Johannesburg, Moscow, New York, Paris, Prague, Singapore, Tokyo and the current destinations which trainees can head to.
-Rookies usually jet off in their third or fourth seat although the decision where to go is made somewhat earlier on.
+Abu Dhabi, Beijing, Dubai, Frankfurt, Geneva, Hong Kong, Moscow, New York, Paris, Prague, Singapore, Stockholm, Tokyo are the current destinations which trainees can head to.
+Rookies jet off in their fourth seat although the decision where to go is made somewhat earlier on.
 “We discuss with HR where we'd like to go and if there are any clashes they pull names out of a hat to decide who goes where,” said a trainee.
 “It's the fairest way to do it.”

 Pack your White & Case